 Revitalization"I planted, Apollos watered, but God gave the growth" (1 Cor.
 3:6).

-If you’d like to find out more about the program, check out the re:Vitality page, where you can find additional resources as well as a video describing the first module of the program, Connect to Disciple.
+If you’d like to find out more about the program, check out the re:Vitality page on the Synod website, where you can find additional resources as well as a video describing the first module of the program, Connect to Disciple.
 You can also contact Sarah Baughman, re:Vitality coordinator, at WOR@lcms.org.

 The Kansas District offers mini-grants to help offset the costs of implementing re:Vitality.
 If your congregation is interested in the re:Vitality program, consider applying for a mini-grant.